AndreeaDraghici/AndreeaDraghici/README.md

 - 🔭 I’m currently working as a **Junior Software Engineer in Automotive Industry.**

-- 🌱 I’m currently learning **Web Application Design, Software Engineering, Databases**
+- 🌱 I’m currently learning **Web Application Design, Software Engineering and Databases.**

 - 👀 I’m interested in **software development and web development.**